steqeq/0000/docs/understand/cmake_packages.rst

 HIP-specific properties, etc. while the other half ships with the HIP implementation, such as ROCm.
 CMake will search for a file `hip-lang-config.cmake` describing how the the properties defined by CMake translate to toolchain invocations.
-If one installs CMake into non-standard locations or has multiple HIP toolchains installed side-by-side and wants to instruct CMake to choose a specific one, it can be done by setting ``-D CMAKE_HIP_COMPILER_ROCM_ROOT:PATH=`` to the root of the ROCm installation.
+If one installs ROCm into non-standard locations or has multiple HIP toolchains installed side-by-side and wants to instruct CMake to choose a specific one, it can be done by setting ``-D CMAKE_HIP_COMPILER_ROCM_ROOT:PATH=`` to the root of the ROCm installation.